 EAT everywhere.
 Okay, it was really hard to narrow down the restaurants I’ve tried!
 So here goes:

-2. Sagrada Familia (hauntingly beautiful structure and it’s not even done yet!
-Purchase tickets ahead of time and go during daytime on a sunny day so you’ll see the reflections through the stained glass windows inside)
+- Sagrada Familia (hauntingly beautiful structure and it’s not even done yet!
+Purchase tickets ahead of time and go during the daytime on a sunny day so you’ll see the reflections through the stained glass windows inside)

 I hope you enjoyed this post!
-And if you have any other suggestions, I’d love to hear it in the comments for when I go back.
+And if you have any other suggestions, I’d love to hear them in the comments for when I go back.